 How our company conducted the load test for an educational app

-The client’s intention was to learn if the service is able to handle 80,000 users at once.
-The next question was how many users can actually use the system at the same time.
+The client intended to learn if the service could handle 80,000 users concurrently.
+The next question was how many users could use the system simultaneously.

 Our goal was to have precise information on the load capacity rather than doing an approximate evaluation of the system’s capability to endure the load.
 Further tests and monitoring will be based on these findings.

 Data storage was powered by an open-source database Influx DB.
 We applied Graphana for visualization.
 Metrics for the app’s infrastructure were processed with the help of Kubernetes, New Relic, and Sumo logic (the latter is used for storing and collecting data).